 For the first case, consider crafts, such as baking, cooking or weaving.
-This involves highly complex sequential processes, which can take a long time to learn.
-But most of us can justify each step in the process only in the vaguest terms.
+This involves highly complex sequential processes, which can take a long time to learn, but most of us can justify each step in the process only in the vaguest terms.
 Why do we use these particular ingredients?
 Why do we add the yeast at this point rather than earlier or later?
 What does yeast really do anyway?
-What is the point of kneading?
-And so on?
-The answers to these questions require quite sophisticated science, but which most of us, certainly including me, are pretty much utterly ignorant.
+What is the point of kneading, and so on?
+The answers to these questions require quite sophisticated science, about which most of us, certainly including me, are pretty much utterly ignorant.

-Next, consider the astonishing global collaboration across many individuals required to make even the simplest modern artefact.
-The wonderful essay ‘I, Pencil’ by the economist Leonard Read imagines a pencil narrating its staggering complex origins and noting while a pencil seems such a simple thing, that ‘…not a single person on the face of this earth knows how to make me’.
+Next, consider the astonishing global collaboration between many individuals required to make even the simplest modern artefact.
+The wonderful essay ‘I, Pencil’ by the economist Leonard Read imagines a pencil narrating its staggeringly complex origins and noting that, while a pencil seems such a simple thing, ‘…not a single person on the face of this earth knows how to make me’.

 Read was an advocate of the idea that markets should be left to themselves, rather than centrally planned.
-Of course, his point about the power of markets as sources of spontaneous organisation still holds, even if one suspects that markets needs to be pretty severely controlled, regulated and supplemented.
-So you do not, of course, have to buy in to Read’s political agenda, which lurks close to the surface in places.
-But that is beyond our scope here, of course.
+Of course, his point about the power of markets as sources of spontaneous organisation still holds, even if one suspects that markets need to be pretty severely controlled, regulated and supplemented.
+So you do not, of course, have to buy into Read’s political agenda, which lurks close to the surface in places, but that is beyond our scope here, of course.

 © Warwick Business School, the University of Warwick